-PROCUREMENT AND CHARACTERIZATION Trimethylolpropane Triacrylate
+PROCUREMENT AND CHARACTERIZATION

-Trimethylolpropane triacrylate was obtained from Aldrich Chemical Company (Milwaukee, WI) in one lot (08409HI), which was used for the 2-year studies.
+Trimethylolpropane triacrylate was obtained from Aldrich Chemical Company (Milwaukee, WI) in one lot (08409HI) which was used for the 2-year studies.
 Identity and purity analyses were conducted by the analytical chemistry laboratory at Battelle Columbus Laboratories (Columbus, OH) and by the study laboratory at Southern Research Institute (Birmingham, AL); Karl Fischer titration and elemental analysis were performed by Prevalere Life Sciences, Inc. (Whitesboro, NY) (Appendix F).
 Reports on analyses performed in support of the trimethylolpropane triacrylate studies are on file at the National Institute of Environmental Health Sciences.

-The chemical, a colorless to yellow viscous liquid, was identified as trimethylolpropane triacrylate by the analytical chemistry laboratory using infrared and proton and carbon-13 nuclear magnetic resonance spectroscopy, and was confirmed by the study laboratory using infrared spectroscopy.
-The purity was determined by the analytical chemistry laboratory using gas chromatography (GC) with flame ionization detection (FID) and high-performance liquid chromatography (HPLC) with ultraviolet (UV) detection.
+The chemical, a colorless to yellow viscous liquid, was identified as trimethylolpropane triacrylate by the analytical chemistry laboratory using infrared, and proton and carbon-13 nuclear magnetic resonance spectroscopy, and was confirmed by the study laboratory using infrared spectroscopy.
+The purity was determined by the analytical chemistry laboratory using gas chromatography (GC) with flame ionization detection (FID) and high-performance liquid chromatography (HPLC) with ultraviolet detection.
 Karl Fischer titration indicated an average water content of 0.10%; elemental analyses for carbon and hydrogen were in agreement with the theoretical values for trimethylolpropane triacrylate.
 GC analysis indicated one major peak consisting of 87.4% of the total peak area and five impurities, each 0.1% or greater of the total peak area (0.1%, 0.1%, 9.9%, 0.2%, and 2.3%).
 HPLC/UV analysis indicated one major peak (78.2%) and four impurities, each greater than 0.1% of the total peak area.
-Three of the four impurities were tentatively identified by HPLC with mass spectrometry detection as structurally related compounds (trimethylolpropane diacrylate, trimethylolpropane triacrylate-trimethylolpropane monoacrylate adduct, and trimethylolpropane triacrylate-trimethylol-propane diacrylate adduct); the fourth impurity was not identified.
-HPLC/UV analysis indicated that neither hydroquinone nor methyl hydroquinone was detected above 0.1% of the total peak area in the bulk chemical.
+Three of the four impurities were tentatively identified as structurally related compounds (trimethylolpropane triacrylate, trimethylolpropane triacrylate adduct); the fourth impurity was not identified.
+HPLC/MS analysis indicated that all impurities appear to be consistent with trimethylolpropane triacrylate adducts and that neither hydroquinone nor methyl hydroquinone was detected above 0.1% of the total peak area in the bulk chemical.
+HPLC/MS analysis of impurities indicated that they were chiefly acrylic acid esters and adducts.
 The overall purity of lot 08409HI was determined to be greater than 78%.